huazhouwang/Synapse/README.md

 # Synapse
-Synapse is a beauty, funny application which allows you train the SDG model to recognize MNIST handwritten digits on the local device directly.
+Synapse is a beauty, funny application which allows you train the SGD model to recognize MNIST handwritten digits on the local device directly.
 It does not depend on any deep learning library, just a pure Java implementation, for learning purposes only.

 ## Enjoy Yourself